Stainless steel parts are standard on all Applied Thermal

 Durability:

-and other harsh conditions, which makes it ideal for use in process cooling
+• Stainless steel is a durable material that can withstand high temperatures, pressures, and other harsh conditions, which makes it ideal for use in process cooling equipment that is subjected to heavy use.

 Compatibility:

-steel is compatible with a wide range of fluids, including water, glycol, and
+• Stainless steel is compatible with a wide range of fluids, including water, glycol, and other coolants, making it a versatile material for process cooling equipment.

-other coolants, making it a versatile material for process cooling equipment.
+• Stainless steel is compatible with a wide range of fluids, including water, glycol, and other coolants, making it a versatile material for process cooling equipment.